tursodatabase/libsql/docs/http_api.md

 - Blob: some binary data, encoded in base64
 - Null: the null value.

-All these types map to JSON straightforwardly, except for blobs, that are represented as an object with { "type": "blob", "base64": /* base64 encoded blob */}
+All these types map to JSON straightforwardly, except for blobs, that are represented as an object with { "base64": /* base64 encoded blob */}

 ### Response format